alester77/code-refactor/README.md

 # Code Refactor

+## Description
-## The Horiseon Website about SEO, Online reputation management, and social media marketing.
+The Horiseon Website about SEO, Online reputation management, and Social media marketing.

+## Motivation
-### Our motivation was to apply semantic HTML and condense the CSS to refrain from repeating code.
+Our motivation was to apply semantic HTML and condense the CSS to refrain from repeating code.
 We also applied accessibility standards.

 ## Useage

-### To use, simply open the webpage.
+To use, simply open the webpage.

 ## Credits

-### Thanks to my DU Coding Bootcamp teacher, TAs and students for helping me learn along the way.
+Thanks to my DU Coding Bootcamp teacher, TAs and students for helping me learn along the way.